OptionsXpress Review: An Online Brokerage Worth Looking At

 Advantages of OptionsXpress

 Flat Pricing: While Etrade does not offer flat pricing, OptionsXpress does.
-I know their pricing is a little on the high end of average, but it’s a flat rate as well as having no additional charge for broker assisted trades.
-That is a huge bonus.
+That is also not to mention the fact that they do not charge an additional free for broker assisted trades.
+That is a huge bonus in my opinion.

-Powerful Trading Tools: Trading tools is one area where a brokerage can set themselves apart and OptionsXpress does not disappoint.
+Powerful Trading Tools: Trading tools is one area where an online brokerage can set themselves apart and OptionsXpress does not disappoint.
 OptionsXpress has a wide variety of tools from novice level to more advanced.
-They also offer numerous free online and live training seminars which can be a huge benefit if you’re trying to formulate an investing strategy.
+They also offer numerous free online and live training seminars which can be a huge benefit if you’re trying to formulate a new investing strategy.

 No Minimum to Open: Many brokerages will have minimums to open an account and can vary widely.
 That is not an issue with OptionsXpress as you can open an account with any amount and get started.

 Stellar Customer Service: I will pay more for good customer service, and you’ll find that with OptionsXpress.
-Every time I have spoken with one of their representatives I have always been impressed and they offer real-time chat, which is a nice added benefit.
+Every time I have spoken with one of their representatives I have always been impressed by their knowledge and courtesy.
+They also offer real-time chat, which is a nice added benefit that not every brokerage offers.

 Disadvantages of OptionsXpress

 Higher Commissions: I typically like to pay closer to the $7 range on my stock trades and OptionsXpress comes in at $8.95 per stock trade.
-While that is on the higher end of average, the nice thing with OptionsXpress is that their pricing is flat and with absolutely no hidden fees which mitigates the higher pricing to a certain extent.
+While that is on the higher end of average, the nice thing with OptionsXpress is that their pricing is flat and with absolutely no hidden fees which mitigates the higher pricing quite a bit in my opinion.

 Lower End of Mutual Funds: If you like to invest in mutual funds then OptionsXpress is a little on the light end coming in at the middle of the road with offering 5,300 mutual funds.
-That should be enough, but I would still like to see a few more.
-That said, their pricing on mutual funds is quite nice coming in at $9.95 plus any applicable load charges.
+That being said, it’s definitely within what the average online brokerage offers and more than what quite a few offer.
+It’s not all “bad” though as their pricing on mutual funds is quite nice coming in at $9.95 plus any applicable load charges.

 My Take on OptionsXpress